henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseGeneBuilding.md

 scripts/

-The folder scripts contains two perl scripts that we will use to format some data (referred to as $SCRIPT_PATH).
+The folder scripts contains perl scripts that we will use to format some data (referred to as **$SCRIPT_PATH**).
 The Blastdb folder will be used for the functional annotation exercise tomorrow.
 ## Loading Maker

 Maker strings together a range of different tools into a complex pipeline (e.g. blast, exonerate, repeatmasker, augustus...).
 On Uppmax, loading all these tools and Maker into your global PATH is done simply by typing: